 Students studying abroad will be charged standard Syracuse University semester tuition plus a program fee.
-All undergraduate SU Abroad participants are expected to maintain full-time status (12-19 credits per semester) while studying abroad.
+All undergraduate Syracuse Abroad participants are expected to maintain full-time status (12-19 credits per semester) while studying abroad.
 Syracuse University students enrolled in the University Honors Program may be granted an overload privilege, and may register for more than 19 credits at no extra charge with the permission of the Honors Program.
 Students who have earned an undergraduate degree will be charged the per-credit graduate tuition fee and will not earn graduate credits when enrolled in undergraduate courses.

-Each SU Abroad center program has a unique program fee.
+Each Syracuse Abroad center program has a unique program fee.
 In general, the program fee covers costs for orientation overseas, required Signature Seminar travel and lodging, cultural activities, housing or a housing allowance, some meals, the International Student ID Card, and general field trips that are open to all students.
 The program fee also fortifies the broad support system we have in place for our students: program improvement and development, post-acceptance materials, pre-departure guidance, and advising for all students.
 Please see the country-specific links below for more information:

-Students on center-based programs enrolling in courses at local universities may pay an increased program fee due to calendar differences between the SU Abroad center and the foreign university.
+Students on center-based programs enrolling in courses at local universities may pay an increased program fee due to calendar differences between the Syracuse Abroad center and the foreign university.

 World Partner program fees vary by country and host institution.